OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 ![GreatInterfaceCall](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_10.JPG)

-## Conclusion
+## Conclusion: Casting is not bad

-Casting is pretty much a free operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to a large size map) which is a one-time cost.
+Casting is pretty much a free operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to hard references that can contribute to a large size maps) which is a one-time cost.